How to Wash an Electric Blanket — 5 Simple Steps to Keep Your Heated Throw Fresh

 The good news is that washing an electric throw is easier than you'd think, but don't consider conducting your electric blanket spruce-up without reading these tips from the experts.
 After following these five steps you're toasty throw is sure to feel so fresh it's like its brand new.

-1. Prep your throw before washing
+1. Prep your electric blanket before washing

 A brown themed bedroom with a double bed dressed with comfy cushions and a brown faux fur blanket